camunda/camunda-docs/docs/product-manuals/tasklist/deployment/configuration.md

 title: Configuration
 ---

 Tasklist is a Spring Boot application.
-That means all ways to [configure](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config) a Spring Boot application can be applied.
+That means all provided ways to [configure](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config) a Spring Boot application can be applied.
 By default, the configuration for Tasklist is stored in a YAML file `application.yml`.
 All Tasklist related settings are prefixed with `zeebe.tasklist`.
 The following parts are configurable: